simpleledger/conceptual-specification-obsolete/README.md

 ### Virtual Chain Registry (https://virtualchain.cash)
 The SLP will provide a public registry of identifiers so that various blockchains, virtual blockchains, and colored coins can be referenced efficiently in an SLP transaction.
 This public registry itself will be stored at a single bitcoin address using the SLP with it's key maintained by a VSP.
 For a small fee anyone will be allowed to register their virtual blockchain's moniker on this registry.

-### Inter-ledger communications (still needs deep thought)
-SLP requires that any address using SLP shall ignore any OP_RETURN outputs that come from unapproved addresses.
-In other words, by default only ledger entries that have come from the same address should be included.
-Otherwise, someone could easily mess up your ledger by just sending OP_RETURN messages to your address.
-Nothing except transaction fees would detour someone from sending OP_RETURN messages to your address if they wanted to.
-VSP following SLP will know to ignore addresses that have not been recorded in your ledger with permissions.

 ## SLP Version 0

 The initial version of SLP designed for simple human readable ledger entries within 220-bytes.